Nicolas Schöffer: KYLDEX1

-Schöffer Collection in Kalocsa
+Schöffer collection in Kalocsa

 Nicolas Schöffer moved to Paris in 1936.
 He returned to Hungary for the first time in 1976 and later often visited his native town Kalocsa.
-In 1979 he donated to the city a collection of his works covering all of his creative periods.
-Next year a museum was opened in the house where he was born.
-A new building was added to the museum at the rear part of the garden on the grounds of the birth house.
-In the new part temporary exhibitions were organized, the office moved in and an apartment was reserved for Schöffer on the second floor.
-Eléonore de Lavandeyra Schöffer donated a French library to the museum in 1994, which was also set up in the new building.
-Schöffer organized international conferences here.
+In 1979 he donated a collection of his works covering all of his creative periods.
+In 1980, a museum was opened in the house where he was born, and a new building was added to the museum at the rear of the garden.
+The new part was used for temporary exhibitions, and an apartment was reserved for Schöffer on the second floor.
+Eléonore de Lavandeyra Schöffer donated a French library to the museum in 1994, which was set up in the new building.

-This patchwork of buildings and functions was an emergency solution after the donations but could no longer satisfy the current demands.
-In 2015 fifteen tourist sites were developed in the city in the framework of the Heart of Kalocsa program including two sites related to Schöffer.
+In 2015, fifteen tourist sites were developed in the city in the framework of the Heart of Kalocsa program including two sites related to Schöffer.
 The Chronos 8 cybernetic tower was renovated and the museum rebuilt.
-The old buildings were demolished and completely rebuilt.
-The new museum satisfies contemporary international standards and plays a major role in the art education of schoolchildren.
-Temporary exhibitions and annual international conferences take place.
+The old buildings were demolished and rebuilt to create a new museum which meets contemporary international standards, and now plays a major role in art education.